inBeat/inbeat-website/content/top-influencers/tiktok/home-decor/canada/_index.md

 ---
-title: Top 10 Home Decor TikTok Influencers In Canada In 2023
+title: Top 10 Home Decor TikTok Influencers In Canada In 2024
 description: >-
-  Find top home decor TikTok influencers in Canada in 2023.
+  Find top home decor TikTok influencers in Canada in 2024.
 Most popular hashtags: #homedecor #fyp #tiktokdiy #diy.
 platform: TikTok
 hits: 131
-text_top: Analyze the most popular TikTok accounts on inBeat.
+text_top: Discover the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat has 131 TikTok influencers like this in Canada for you to work with.
+text_bottom: Our database has 131 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "emscourtney"
     fullname: >-